zed-industries/zed/crates/plugin_runtime/README.md

 Here's a quick explainer of what we're doing:

-- `crate-type = ["cdylib"]` is used because a plugin essintially acts a *library*, exposing functions with specific signatures that perform certain tasks.
+- `crate-type = ["cdylib"]` is used because a plugin essentially acts a *library*, exposing functions with specific signatures that perform certain tasks.
 This key ensures that the library is generated in a reproducible manner with a layout `plugin_runtime` knows how to hook into.

-- `plugin = { path = "../../crates/plugin" }` is used so we have acces to the prelude, which has a few useful functions and can automatically generate serialization glue code for us.
+- `plugin = { path = "../../crates/plugin" }` is used so we have access to the prelude, which has a few useful functions and can automatically generate serialization glue code for us.

 - `[profile.release]` these options wholistically optimize for size, which will become increasibgly important as we add more plugins.